C1inkzzzZ/C1inkzzzZ.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am currently a Research Robotics Engineer in the Department of Biomedical Engineering at the National University of Singapore.
+My research interests are in robotics, haptics and human-robot interaction.
+I am currently working on the development of haptic feedback devices based on soft electrohydraulic actuators and AC electroadhesion vibration mechanisms.